IntelOpenDesign/MakerNode/README.md

 ### Configuring the Galileo to run the node js server on boot. ###
 Copy this repo to the Galileo into a new directory called /home/maker.

+""" A noob wouldn't know how to copy over SSH or serial.
+An example SCP terminal command could be helpful """
+""" When I copied over the files, my interpetation of the instructions got me to having /home/maker/makernode-dev/app but luckily I was paying attention and saw this didn't match the instructions lower down about mkr:5:.... so I reorganized my files to make it match that """

 Connect to the Galileo via a serial cable, and open a terminal with Putty, Screen or your tool of choice.
 IMPORTANT: Do not try this without a serial connection!
 If you accidentally take down the access point, you will no longer be able to ssh into the Galileo.